ceph/ceph/doc/architecture.rst

 **Object locations must be computed.**

-The client requies only the object ID and the name of the pool in order to compute the object location.
+The client requires only the object ID and the name of the pool in order to compute the object location.

 Ceph stores data in named pools (for example,  "liverpool").
 When a client